the64man1/Employee-Tracker/README.md

 ## Description

-I endeavoure d to build a command line application that allow users to build and manage a database of employees for a business.
+I endeavoured to build a command line application that allow users to build and manage a database of employees for a business.

 This project allowed me to gain experience with database management and taking user input to manipulate a database.